-5 Reasons to Fall in Love with Downton Abbey
+5 Reasons to Fall in Love With Downton Abbey

 The British phenomenon piles on the charms.

-For six seasons and two feature films, Downton Abbey — the sprawling saga of the aristocratic Crawley family and their servants at a lavish Yorkshire estate — has captivated audiences around the world.
-If you haven’t jumped on the Downton bandwagon yet, here are five reasons not to wait another minute.
+For 15 years, Downton Abbey — the sprawling saga of the aristocratic Crawley family and their servants at a lavish Yorkshire estate — has captivated audiences around the world.

 The Drama

-Created and written by Oscar- and Emmy-winner Julian Fellowes, Downton Abbey is melodrama at its absolute finest.
+Created and written by Oscar® and Emmy® winner Julian Fellowes, Downton Abbey is melodrama at its absolute finest.
 Insightful, topical storylines follow dozens of characters as they navigate the intricacies of the human experience and the complicated times in which they live.
 You’re guaranteed to find plenty of addictive, relatable material here.

 The History